 About this course

 Gain the knowledge and skills to be a fully qualified teacher of art and design on this PGCE Secondary course at the University of Southampton.
 You’ll divide your time between school placements and the University as you develop the theory and techniques to teach the subject to all secondary school pupils.
-With this qualification you'll be able to work in state-maintained and special schools in England and Wales.
+With this qualification you'll be able to work in academy, state-maintained, independent and special schools in England and Wales.

 This Postgraduate Certificate in Education (PGCE) course will prepare you to teach young people aged 11 to 16 within the UK’s National Curriculum for Art and Design framework (Key Stages 3 and 4).

 You’ll also get the chance to learn about teaching the subject to students aged 16 to 19.

 As you build on your existing knowledge of art and design, you’ll learn teaching theory and the techniques for helping young people to: